Silence – Why it’s so good for body, mind and soul

-In this ever-increasing world of noise, and when I say noise I mean in the form of blue screens and busy social calendars too, our lives are becoming more and more full up and with no space to actually have some time to allow the mind to rest, to digest and to restore and revive and have some silence.
-Famous people like Oprah Winfrey and many others are starting to check themselves into silent retreats where they get that sense of space and calm that is lacking in society more and more.
+We live in an ever-increasing world of noise.
+Now, when I say noise I mean in the form of blue screens and busy social calendars too.
+The noise of life.
+These days, our lives are becoming more and more full with little space to allow the mind to rest, digest and to restore.
+When do we stop to revive and have some silence?
+Now, people are starting to check themselves into silent retreats to combat it.
+A place where they can get that sense of space and calm that is lacking in society.
 Read on to find out why a slice of silence a day is good for you.

 Why is it important for us to find some quiet time – especially in an age of so much noise?

-Being silent gives us the opportunity to create space in our lives.
-It allows the brain to relax and gives us the space to think, act and play catch up with our mind.
-We are so overstimulated in this modern age, creating this space can give us health benefits mentally, physically and emotionally.
-There have been scientific studies into the benefits of silence, of which there are many such as relieving stress, improving memory, calming the mind, stimulates brain growth and heightens sensitivity.
+Embracing silence gives us the opportunity to create space in our lives.
+Furthermore, it allows the brain to relax and gives us the space to think, act and play catch up with our mind.
+Sadly, we are so overstimulated in this modern age but creating space can give us health benefits mentally, physically and emotionally.
+There have been scientific studies on the benefits of silence.
+Relieving stress, improving memory, calming the mind, stimulating brain growth are just a few!

-How does it help us relax – what does it do to our brain?
+How does silence help us relax – what does it do to our brain?
 Why no noise – not even relaxing sounds or music?

 It is a good idea to practice being silent, factoring in some quiet time each day.
 It can only be for 2 minutes.
 Choose a time that you will be quiet and factor it into your daily routine.
 You could even keep a journal about how you feel after the silence if you feel calmer, more clarity.
 You may even start enjoying it!
 This can be through meditation, going for a walk on your own, switching off all noise at home and choosing to read or relax in other ways instead of watching the TV or listening to the radio.
 Try it before you go to bed by meditating for 10 minutes or read instead of watching the TV and see how much quicker you fall asleep.